 - Analyzing data that integrates across multiple departments becomes very challenging.
 Typically, each department may have its own spreadsheet containing different information about the same customer.
 One might hold sales data, while another might hold billing data.
 Another might hold completely different data on the same customer.
 Trying to analyze all of the data related to that customer becomes extremely difficult.

 - Spreadsheets can become corrupted very easily.
 As spreadsheets grow, more and more changes occur, usually adding more and more data.
 As these changes occur and data gets added, spreadsheets become unstable.
 The more unstable they become, the greater the risk for data loss.

 - It is not uncommon for different groups within an organization to create very similar, even identical spreadsheets.
 Typically, controls are not in place to prevent a third group from creating the same report.
 This duplication of effort is a clear waste of resources and a significant hidden cost of manual reporting in Excel.

 Ultra is a big proponent of integrating all information into one ERP system, therefore eliminating the need for external spreadsheets.
 Having one system would help eliminate some of the pitfalls companies run into from working with multiple spreadsheets.
 It also provides one version of the truth and visibility to the same data throughout the company, which is important for a lot of reasons.

-If you are running our business on Excel and are open to learning about some possible systems that could help streamline your information storage system, contact Ultra Consultants today.
+If your business still runs on Excel and you seek to streamline your information systems, contact Ultra Consultants today.